 - Government regulation and policy

-To enhance our two-dimensional matrix this year, we included an additional layer showing linkages between sustainability issues.
+To enhance our two-dimensional matrix, we included an additional layer showing linkages between sustainability issues.

 Our Materiality Matrix

 Select a material issue to view the linkages identified:

 - :Financial health, intellectual property protection and brand perception

 - :Mobility, product and service innovation